Build a Global Network One Fellow at a Time: First Hand Perspectives from the Field

-Presenter(s): Scott Beale, Founder and CEO of Atlas Corps, and Panel of Atlas Fellows
+Presenter(s): Abby Flottemesch, Chief Development and Engagement Officer, and Panel of Atlas Fellows

 Description: Based on the established Atlas Corps model, this session will present effective practices in building a global network of nonprofit leaders.
 This panel will cover a) effective recruitment tools; b) tips for in-country orientation; c) communication tips for a global audience; d) e-engagement strategies; and e) alumni activities.
 At the end of the session, attendees will leave with specific activities that can be implemented to create, support, and grow a global network of individuals from the first moment of contact to long-term engagement.